Auraiporn/Projects/README.md

 	- Implemented a GridTraveler problem to find how many paths can a traveler travel on a 2D gird; a traveler begins to travel in the top-left corner of a m x n grid, and a traveler's goal is to travel to the bottom-right corner.
 A traveler can only move down or right.

-	- Optimize the code by using different techniques of dynamic programming to analyze the time and space complexity.
+	- Optimized the code by using different techniques of dynamic programming to analyze the time and space complexity.

+is_Unique

+	- Implemented a program to determine if a string has all unique characters.

+LinkedLists

+	- Implemented a Singly Linked Lists which performs different operations in a singly linked list.
+For example, retrieve a middle element, add a new node, remove a node, check whether a linked list is a palindrome, and reverse a linked ist.

 Multiplication_Recursive

 	- Created a method to multiply two numbers by using multiplication recursive.

+Palindrome_Number

+	- Implemented a method to determine if a given number is a palindrome.

+String_Permutation

+	- Created a method to generate all the strings permutation.

 SubstitutionCipher